kris-smarthome/smarthome/README.md

 - [10000] Portainer agent

 ## Post installation
-Some applications require addtitional configuration, this is detailed below.
+Some applications require additional configuration, this is detailed below.
 Comments are also included in the docker-compose.yml file.

 ### Home Assistant:
 ```